Table of Contents

 - Disturbed sleep of any kind

-- Loss of appetite or increased appetite with according changes in weight
+- Loss of appetite or increased appetite with related weight changes

-- Mild: two major criteria and at least two minor criteria
+- Mild: 2 major criteria and at least 2 minor criteria

-- Medium: two major criteria and at least four minor criteria
+- Medium: 2 major criteria and at least 4 minor criteria

-- Sever: three major criteria and at least five minor criteria
+- Severe: 3 major criteria and at least 5 minor criteria

 Epidemiology of Depressive Episodes

-The first depressive episodes usually occur in young adults between the ages of 25 and 35.
-If left untreated, an episode lasts for roughly three to four months and then remits completely in 70 – 80 % of the cases.
-In the other 20 – 30 %, residual symptoms remain for months or even years.
+The first depressive episodes usually occur in young adults between the ages of 25 and 35 years.
+It is more prevalent in females than in males.
+The rate of depressive episodes does not differ markedly by race.
+If left untreated, an episode lasts for roughly 3–4 months and then remits completely in 70–80% of the cases.
+In the other 20–30%, residual symptoms remain for months or even years.

-The more frequently a patient suffers from depressive episodes, the greater is the probability that symptoms persist.
-Point prevalence of depressive symptoms is approximately 8.1 % (women: 10.2 %; men: 6.1 %).
+The more frequently a patient suffers from depressive episodes, the greater the probability of persistent symptoms.
+Point prevalence of depressive symptoms is approx. 8.1% (women: 10.2%; men: 6.1%).